Tulsa’s Kids Against Hunger Global Still Working Against Food Insecurity Despite New Covid-19 Restrictions

 In the short time they have been in force, these new restrictions have put Kids Against Hunger Global under huge new logistical and financial strains.

 Even so, in the last month the organization has distributed more than 25,000 meals, nearly half of them to people in local communities in and around Tulsa.
+They are preparing to provide over 100,000 meals in Tulsa alone.

 For example, a Native American tribe that regularly fell through the cracks of the social safety net now receives food from Kids Against Hunger Global to help them sustain life in these difficult times.